typebytes/angular-checklist/content/rxjs/takeuntil-operator.md

 The manual subscribe we defined in the `ngOnInit` hook uses the `takeUntil` operator in combination with our subject.
 This means that the subscription will remain active **until** `destroy$` emits a value.
 After that, it will unsubscribe from the source stream and complete it.

-This is way better than imperatively handling the subscriptions.
+This is a lot better than imperatively handling the subscriptions.

 **Note:** Using the `async` pipe is even better as we don't have to think about this at all.
 It will hook into the destroy lifecycle hook and unsubscribe for us.